Surf's Up (film): Plot

-While returning the necklace, Geek finds Cody sitting on a koa log and offers to help him make a surfboard.
+Cody is hesitant to return, still embarrassed by his earlier wipeout.
+While returning the necklace, Geek finds Cody sitting on a koa log and offers to help him make a surfboard, Cody's previous boards all having been made out of ice.
 They attempt to take the log back to Geek's house, only to lose control of it and end up on a beach far away from the house.
-When Cody gets to the beach, he discovers a shack full of old trophies and surfboards, which used to belong to Big Z. After observing Geek walking sadly into the shack, he realizes that Geek is actually Big Z himself.
-Thrilled, Cody asks him to teach him how to surf.
-Z reluctantly agrees, but tells Cody he has to make his own board first.
-The attempt does not go well, however, as an impatient Cody refuses to listen to Z's advice and crafts a weak and unstable board that shatters upon hitting the water.
-Angry, Cody storms off and runs into Lani, who eventually persuades him to return.
+When Cody gets to the beach, he discovers a shack full of old trophies and surfboards, which used to belong to Big Z. After observing Geek walking solemnly into the shack, he realizes that Geek is actually Big Z himself.
+Excited, Cody asks him to teach him how to surf.
+Big Z reluctantly agrees, but tells Cody he has to make his own board first.

+The attempt goes disastrously, however, as an eager Cody refuses to listen to Big Z's advice and crafts a rough and unstable board that shatters upon hitting the water.
+Exasperated, Cody storms off and runs into Lani, who reveals that Big Z is her uncle, and Cody is eventually persuaded to return when Lani admits Cody is the only one who has been able to get Big Z out of his hut.
 Cody spends the night working patiently on a new board.

-Z compliments Cody on his new board, and Cody is eager to start training.
-Z instead has him do menial tasks seemingly unrelated to surfing.
-Finally, when Cody starts having fun, Z and Lani teach him how to surf the waves.
-Afterwards, Cody asks Z if he will come watch the contest, but Z refuses, revealing that he faked his death because he realized he couldn't compete with his then-new rival Tank, and that he had become too focused on winning.
-Not impressed that Z gave up, Cody throws the necklace Z gave him into the sea, meets up with Joe, and gets back to the contest just as it begins.
+Big Z compliments Cody on his new board, and Cody is ready to start training.
+Big Z instead has him perform menial tasks that are seemingly unrelated to surfing.
+Finally, when Cody starts having fun and understands the essence of surfboarding, Big Z and Lani teach him how to surf the waves.
+Afterward, Cody asks Big Z if he will come to watch the competition, but he refuses, revealing that he faked his death because he realized he couldn't compete with his then-new rival Tank, and refused to show his face in front of his fans as a loser.
+Upset that his own idol gave up, Cody throws the necklace into the sea, meets up with Joe, and gets back to the competition just as it begins.

-Tank makes it to the finals, as do Cody and Joe.
-In the semifinals, Tank battles with Cody, with Tank trying to throw him off his board, but Tank falls off his own board and loses.
-During the finals, however, Tank appears and tries to knock Joe off his board.
+Cody makes it to the finals, as do Tank and Joe.
+In the first wave, Tank battles with Cody, with Tank trying to knock him off his board, but Tank falls off his own board and does not score any points.
+During the final wave, however, Tank appears and tries to throw Joe off his board.
 Cody intervenes at the last minute, sending himself and Tank into an area of the beach known as the Boneyards, which consists of dangerously sharp rock outcroppings and has killed many surfers who have ventured there.

-Tank punches Cody off his board before crashing, and is rescued by Lani.
-Z, who had secretly been watching Cody's performance, rescues Cody from a gigantic wave and helps him get back to the beach safely.
+Tank punches Cody off his board before crashing and is rescued by Lani.
+Big Z, who had secretly been watching Cody's performance, rescues Cody from a gigantic wave and helps him get back to the beach safely.